Mecklenburg-Strelitz Landtag elections in the Weimar Republic

 Landtag elections in the Free State of Mecklenburg-Strelitz (Freistaat Mecklenburg-Strelitz) during the Weimar Republic were held at irregular intervals between 1918 and 1932.
 Results with regard to the total vote, the percentage of the vote won and the number of seats allocated to each party are presented in the tables below.
 On 31 March 1933, the sitting Landtag was dissolved by the Nazi-controlled central government and reconstituted to reflect the distribution of seats in the national Reichstag.
 The Landtag subsequently was formally abolished as a result of the "Law on the Reconstruction of the Reich" of 30 January 1934 which replaced the German federal system with a unitary state.

+Mecklenburg-Strelitz in the Weimar Republic.
+At the center and top in dark green.

 1918

 The 1918 Mecklenburg-Strelitz state election was held on 15 December 1918 to elect the 42 members of the constituent assembly.